Panna Udvardy vs. Tatjana Maria: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Panna Udvardy vs. Tatjana Maria Trends and Insights

-- In the past 12 months, Maria has played 47 total matches (across all court types), winning 52.2% of the games.
-She averages 20.4 games per match and 8.9 games per set.
+- In her 47 matches in the past 12 months across all court surfaces, Maria is averaging 20.4 games per match and winning 52.2% of those games.

-- On hard courts, Maria has played 28 matches and averaged 19.0 games per match and 8.7 games per set.
+- In 28 matches on hard courts in the past year, Maria has averaged 19.0 games per match and 8.7 games per set, winning 53.4% of those games.

-- Udvardy and Maria have not matched up against each other since 2015.
+- This is the first time that Udvardy and Maria have played in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.